This post is a guest post from Chrissy at A Plan to Prosper.

 Step 2: Figure Out How Much You Owe

-The second step to pay off your credit cards is to calculate how much you owe on all of your credit cards.
-Make a list of each credit card company, the amount you owe with interest, due date, and the payoff amount.
-Once you have all of those numbers added up, now you have a clear picture of how much you will need to pay back.
+The second step to paying off your credit cards is to calculate how much you owe on all of your credit cards.
+Make a list of each credit card company, the amount you owe with interest, the due date, and the payoff amount.
+Once you have all those numbers added up, you have a clear picture of how much you will need to pay back.

-Writing down all of the money that you borrowed will be challenging but doable.
+Writing down all your borrowed money will be challenging but doable.
 It takes courage to look at the mounds of credit card debt that have accumulated for you over time.

-When my husband and I had our own credit cards, we used it on items that either we forgot about or items that we necessarily did not need.
+When my husband and I had our own credit cards, we used them on items we either forgot about or items we did not need.
 In one year, I had charged $2,000 on things that really did not add value to my life but added a monthly payment.

 Step 3: Get to Work and Get Rid of the Debt

 I encourage you to make a simple budget so that you know how much income you have and how much in expenses you have every month.
-Once you know this piece of information, you can then figure out how you will pay off the debt.
+Once you know this information, you can figure out how you will pay off the debt.

 Once we figured out how much we owed on our credit cards, we made a plan to pay off each one as quickly as possible.
 In a few short months, both credit cards were paid off.